 We are a global company which through acquisitions in the 1990s has been transformed into one of the global market leaders in coated woodfree paper.
 Two acquisitions were pivotal in establishing us as a global company, namely the acquisition in 1994 of S.D.
 Warren Company, now known as Sappi Fine Paper North America, and the acquisition in 1997 of KNP Leykam, now integrated into Sappi Fine Paper Europe.
-The woodfree paper acquisitions have been integrated into a single woodfree paper business, which operates under the name Sappi Fine Paper.
 On December 31, 2008 we acquired the coated paper business of M-real Corporation now integrated in Sappi Fine Paper Europe.
 Further opportunities to grow within our core businesses will continue to be evaluated.

-Our group is organized into two operating segments: Sappi Fine Paper and Sappi Forest Products.
-We also operate a trading network, called Sappi Trading, for the international marketing and distribution of chemical cellulose and market pulp throughout the world and of our other products in areas outside our core operating regions of North America, Europe and southern Africa.
+The Group has three reportable segments, namely Sappi Fine Paper North America, Sappi Fine Paper Europe, and Sappi Southern Africa.
+Sappi Fine Paper comprises the reporting segments Sappi Fine Paper North America and Sappi Fine Paper Europe.
+We also operate a trading network, called Sappi Trading, for the international marketing and distribution of chemical cellulose and market pulp throughout the world and for our other products in areas outside our core operating segments of Sappi Fine Paper North America, Sappi Fine Paper Europe and Sappi Southern Africa.
+All sales and costs associated with Sappi Trading are allocated to the three reportable segments.

-Sales by source and destination for fiscal 2009, fiscal 2008 and fiscal 2007 were as follows:
+Sales by source and destination for fiscal 2010, fiscal 2009 and fiscal 2008 were as follows:

-Sales by Source irce Sales by destinat nation
+Sales by Source ırce Sales by destin nation

-2009 2008 2007 2009 2008 2007
+2010 2009 2008 2010 2009 2008

-% ,
+9

-North America 24 28 28 24 29 29
+North America 21 24 28 22 24 29

-Europe 54 46 45 48 40 39
+Europe 55 54 46 48 48 40

-Southern Africa 22 26 27 13 15 15
+Southern Africa 24 22 26 13 13 15

-Far East and others 15 16 17
+Far East and others 17 15 16

 Total 100 100 100 100 100 100

 Sappi Fine Paper has a total paper production capacity of approximately 6 million tonnes per annum.
-Our group is one of the global market leaders in the coated paper business with a capacity of approximately 5.3 million tonnes of coated woodfree paper and coated mechanical paper per annum.
+Our Group is one of the global market leaders in the coated paper business with a capacity of approximately 5.5 million tonnes of coated woodfree paper and coated mechanical paper per annum.

-On a historical basis our group was approximately 103% integrated for net pulp usage, and after including the Acquired Business our group is approximately 93% integrated on a net pulp basis.
+Our Group is approximately 95% integrated on a net pulp basis.
 This means that while some facilities are market buyers of pulp and others are market sellers, in the aggregate we produce less pulp than we use.
-By region, the South African operations are net sellers of pulp, Sappi Fine Paper North America produces slightly more pulp than it uses and the European operations are approximately 44% integrated.
+By region, the South African operations are net sellers of pulp, Sappi Fine Paper North America produces slightly more pulp than it uses and the European operations are approximately 51% integrated.
 The expansion of our Saiccor mill in South Africa increased pulp production by approximately 200,000 tonnes.
-Approximately 70% of the wood requirements of the South African businesses are from sources either owned or managed by us.
+Approximately 70% of the wood requirements of Sappi Southern Africa are from sources either owned or managed by us.
 Both the North American and European operations are dependent on outside suppliers of wood for their pulp production requirements.